 ’Tis the season for giving.
 And the latest World Giving Index shows that the United States is falling behind – dropping to 19th place among the most generous country over the course of the last ten years.
-U.S. donors in 2017 gave more than $410 billion to charity, with 70 percent of the funds coming directly from individuals, according to the National Philanthropic Trust.
+U.S. donors in 2018 gave more than $427 billion to charity, with 68 percent of the funds coming directly from individuals, according to the National Philanthropic Trust.

 But Americans do more than reach in their pockets to help others.
 They also contribute their time — and plenty of it.
 Nearly 63 million people volunteer in the U.S., serving a combined total of 7.9 billion hours per year, the equivalent of $184 billion of service.

 Most Charitable States in America